FAQ About Recent Events at Kickstarter

 Why would the leadership take a side on the unionization question?

 We feel it’s appropriate for us to have an opinion on the issue, and some staff members asked us to share our views.
-We can provide a perspective that is important for employees to consider, given our duty to balance the interests of our creators, backers, current and future staff, shareholders, and our future as an organization.
+For staff members who want to make an informed decision, we can provide a unique perspective, given our duty to balance the interests of our creators, backers, current and future staff, shareholders, and our future as an organization.
 But we have made absolutely clear to the staff that the final decision is in their hands, and that we will of course respect the outcome of an election.

-Kickstarter has not fired or retaliated against anyone for union organizing.
-We recently terminated two employees, and we understand how that would raise concerns given their roles in the organizing effort.
+No. We fired two employees in September, and we understand how that would raise concerns given their roles in the organizing effort.
 But that involvement had nothing to do with their terminations.
-We will be providing documentation of the reasons for these terminations to the National Labor Relations Board.
+We have provided extensive documentation of the reasons for these terminations to the National Labor Relations Board.

 It’s worth noting that since March we've given raises to 14 people who have been public about their support for a union, and promoted three of them.